-A student who wishes to pursue a BM or BMESOF in Performance degree must perform a 15-minute program before the appropriate music faculty in the area of specialization no later than the second semester jury in their first year of study and receive the approval from that faculty panel.
+A student who wishes to pursue a B.M. in Performance or B.M.
+Elective Studies degree must perform a 15-minute program before the appropriate music faculty in the area of specialization no later than the second semester jury in their first year of study and receive the approval from that faculty panel.